sandialabs/Spitfire/readme.md

 ```

 # Testing
-Spitfire has unit tests that verify correctness of many parts of the code,
+Spitfire has many tests that verify correctness or regression of the code.
-and regression tests that simply run higher-level capabilities that do not admit easy correctness testing but are important to maintain.

-To run the unit tests, go to the base repo directory and enter
-`python3 -m unittest discover -s spitfire_test/unit`.

-To run the regression tests, go to the base repo directory and enter
+To run the tests, go to the base repo directory and enter
-`python3 -m unittest discover -s spitfire_test/regression -v`.
-If you observe a `_bootstrap.py` warning that's expected...
+`python3 -m unittest discover -s spitfire_test/`.

 # Examples
 Some demonstrations can be found in the `demo` directory.